 Active quality development:

-- the two companies in the Infrastructures business with their own managed services centers are ISO 27001 certified (in progress for the third company).
+- the three companies in the Infrastructures segment with their own managed services centers and regular ISAE 34-02 audits are ISO 27001 certified,

 Constant tailoring to needs:

-- the creation of specialized companies and mergers with fellow companies with complementary areas of expertise are continually enhancing the quality of the services and expanding the range of expertise.
+- the creation of specialized companies and mergers with fellow companies with complementary areas of expertise are continually enhancing the quality of the services and expanding the scope of expertise.

 Regarding Markets ands Shareholders